- Choosing the right-sized box is the most important thing to do to prevent damaged goods returns

 - Fraudulent returns: These need to be identified and dealt with.
 To help with this, make sure your returns policy has certain conditions in place, like returning the item and original packaging and a time limit on returns.
 Some retailers go as far as to require video or picture proof of the damage at the time of opening the parcels to ensure that it wasn’t the customer that damaged the item.

 - Omissions: There are so many things to deal with when shipping parcels that it can be easy to forget things.
 Be sure you don’t omit important things like insurance or giving special handling instructions to your couriers.

-Damaged goods returns are inevitable in eCommerce, but if you learn how to deal with them appropriately, they don’t have to be a huge headache.
-By using the information in this article, you can minimize your having to deal with your products being battered in transit, Easyship partners with top notch couriers to offer reliable and secure shipping services.
+Damaged goods returns are inevitable in eCommerce, but they don't have to be a huge headache if you learn how to deal with them appropriately.
+By using the information in this article, you can minimize you're having to deal with your products being battered in transit, Easyship partners with top-notch couriers to offer reliable and secure shipping services.
 So sign up for a free account now!

 Damaged Goods FAQ